bpowers/seshcookie/README.md

 =========================================

 seshcookie allows you to associate session-state with http requests while allowing your server to remain stateless.
+Because session-state is transferred as part of the HTTP request, state can be maintained seamlessly between server-restarts or load balancing.
 It's inspired by [Beaker](http://pypi.python.org/pypi/Beaker), which provides a similar service for Python webapps.
+The cookies are AES encrypted in CBC mode, with the key and initialization vector derived from a user-specified key.

 Right now it requries a small patch to the Go sources, which can be applied by: